openmedlab/DeblurringMIM/README.md

 ```

 ### Acknowledgement
 The pretraining and finetuning of our project are based on [MAE](https://github.com/facebookresearch/mae) and [ConvMAE](https://github.com/Alpha-VL/ConvMAE).
-The segmentation part are based on [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch).
+The segmentation part is based on [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch).
 Thanks for their wonderful work.

 ### License